-1. Plants & flowers
+1. Plants and flowers

-3. Slug and snail pellets (Metaldehyde)
+2. Slug and snail pellets (metaldehyde)

-5. Insect stings
+6. Insect stings

 If your cat is stung in or near the mouth or neck then you may need to seek veterinary help.
 Cats, like humans, can be allergic or become allergic to stings.
 Signs include swellings, distress and breathing difficulties.

-Make sure your cat is up to date with his vaccinations, flea and tick medications as this is the time of year fleas and ticks start to increase in number.
+Make sure your cat is up-to-date with his vaccinations, flea and tick medications as this is the time of year fleas and ticks start to increase in number.

 Springtime is when female un-neutered cats will start coming into season, so it’s essential to get them speyed now if you do not want three to four litters of kittens this year.